 Why are testimonial videos important to your business?

-Ras Gill-Boulos: Hi.
-So I come to this from the marketing perspective, at Pulse, where we're building communities of CIOs and CTOs, videos and especially video testimonials, are incredibly important so that we'll be able to build credibility with our audience.
-And we actually do see that this is how we're going to keep improving on the marketing side things.
+Ras Gill-Boulos: I come to this from the marketing perspective at Pulse, where we're building communities of CIOs and CTOs.
+Videos - and especially video testimonials - are incredibly important so that we'll be able to build credibility with our audience.
+We actually do see that this is how we're going to keep improving on the marketing side things.

 Vocal Video is taking out two things for us.
-One, the need to go out and hire a videographer and, two, the need to find somebody to put it together.
+One, the need to go out and hire a videographer; and two, the need to find somebody to put it all together.

 How are you using Vocal Video?

-Ras Gill-Boulos: So we've used Vocal Video in several ways, one during presentations.
-So we want to bring the user's voice to any audience that we're speaking to so immediately we've use Vocal Video for that.
-Secondly, for any of our investor presentations, we can't really bring users to these so we bring their videos to them.
+Ras Gill-Boulos: We've used Vocal Video in several ways, one - during presentations.
+We want to bring the user's voice to any audience that we're speaking to so immediately we've use Vocal Video for that.
+Secondly, for any of our investor presentations, we can't really bring users to presentations so we bring user videos to them.

 If you had to describe Vocal Video in one or two sentences, what would you say?

-Ras Gill-Boulos: So Vocal Video is taking out two things for us.
-One, the need to go out and hire a videographer and, two, the need to find somebody to put it together and to create, basically the commentary around it.
+Ras Gill-Boulos: Vocal Video is taking out two things for us.
+One, the need to go out and hire a videographer; and two, the need to find somebody to put it together and to create, basically, the commentary around it.
 It's super easy!
-We send it out, and within 24 to 48 hours we actually get out videos in super high quality and at the same time, they also feel very authentic, and that's what we really enjoy about it.
+We send it out, and within 24 to 48 hours we actually get out videos of super high quality and at the same time, they also feel very authentic.
+That's what we really enjoy about it.